Español

 Vegetation Management Program

 Brewing coffee.
 Charging a cell phone.
 Watching a television show.
 Many daily activities require a safe and reliable supply of electricity.
-One approach to ensure reliable service involves controlling the growth of trees and other vegetation on transmission rights-of-way, the sections of land where transmission power lines are located.
+One approach to ensure reliable service involves controlling the growth of trees and other vegetation in transmission rights-of-way, the sections of land where transmission power lines are located.

 AEP Transmission's vegetation management program helps balance the need for reliable service with respect for the natural environment.
 The company uses contract forestry crews to complete vegetation management work.